 17-OHP; 17-OH progesterone; Progesterone - 17-OH

 Why get tested?

-To detect and monitor treatment for congenital adrenal hyperplasia (CAH); sometimes to help rule out other conditions.
+To detect and monitor treatment for congenital adrenal hyperplasia (CAH); sometimes to help rule out other conditions with similar symptoms.

 When to get tested?

-When an infant has ambiguous genitalia, when a young female has or other symptoms of , when a male child has premature sexual development, and periodically to monitor CAH treatment.
+When an infant's sex is not obvious (ambiguous genitalia), when a young female has or other symptoms of , when a male child has premature sexual development, and periodically to monitor CAH treatment.